Kelsey Plum

-Kelsey Christine Plum (born August 24, 1994) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for the Phantom of Unrivaled.
-Nicknamed "Plum Dawg", she is a four-time WNBA All-Star and was named the WNBA All-Star Game Most Valuable Player (MVP) in 2022.
+Kelsey Christine Plum (born August 24, 1994) is an American professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA) and for the Phantom of Unrivaled.
+Nicknamed "Plum Dawg", she is a five-time WNBA All-Star and was named the WNBA All-Star Game Most Valuable Player (MVP) in 2022.
 Plum won gold medals with the United States in 3x3 basketball in 2020 and in 5x5 basketball in 2024.
 She is also the founder of the Dawg Class basketball camp.

 Born in Poway, California, Plum attended La Jolla Country Day School, where she was named a McDonald's All-American.
 She played college basketball at Washington, where she left as the NCAA Division I women's all-time leading scorer.
 In her senior season, Plum was named national player of the year and set the Division I single-season scoring record.
-She was selected first overall in the 2017 WNBA draft by the San Antonio Stars, later renamed the Las Vegas Aces.
+She was selected first overall in the 2017 WNBA draft by the San Antonio Stars, who relocated in 2018 to became the Las Vegas Aces.
 With the Aces, she won back-to-back WNBA championships in 2022 and 2023 and earned her first All-WNBA First Team selection in 2022.

 Early life

 Plum is the daughter of Katie and Jim Plum.
 Her mother was an accomplished volleyball player for the University of California, Davis.
 Her father earned All-American football honors and set the CIF San Diego Section career passing yardage mark at Helix High School in La Mesa, California, and went on to play football and baseball collegiately at San Diego State.
 Plum has two older sisters and a younger brother.
 Her sisters both followed in their mother's footsteps and played volleyball.
 Her oldest sister Kaitlyn played for UC Davis, while Lauren played for the University of Oregon and for USA Volleyball's Junior National Team.
 Her younger brother Daniel played football at UC Davis.

-She went through fourth grade at a local Montessori school, but Plum, who has dyslexia, was bullied by her classmates, and was young for her class, felt unprepared to advance.
-This led to a transfer to Midland Elementary, a public school.
-Her mother Katie thought repeating fourth grade could be useful, but she left the decision to her daughter, and she agreed.
-The decision to repeat fourth grade did not go perfectly, since she didn't like her teacher and her friends were in another class, so she asked to switch classes and was granted the request.
-However, even into high school, Plum felt like she didn't belong.
-She has now said she hopes anyone facing situations like hers knows they can also get through it.
+Plum is dyslexic and felt like an outsider during her school years, repeating the fourth grade and enduring bullying.
+She has also experienced anxiety and depression, even as the WNBA’s No. 1 draft pick.
+Plum says she shares her situation to help others going through challenges understand that they are not alone and the importance of advocating for themselves.
+“You just don’t want to feel alone,” Plum says.
+“At the end of the day, we’re human beings.
+We want connection.”

-Plum played volleyball at first, excelling in the USA Volleyball junior system, but when it came time for high school, she chose La Jolla Country Day School over Poway High School, where her sisters had attended, and Plum chose basketball over volleyball.
+Plum played volleyball at first, excelling in the USA Volleyball junior system, but when it came time for high school, she chose La Jolla Country Day School over Poway High School, where her sisters had attended, choosing basketball over volleyball.
 La Jolla Country Day School is where Candice Wiggins played during her high school years as well.